PynPoint/PynPoint/README.rst

 Attribution
 -----------

-Please cite `Amara & Quanz (2012) <http://adsabs.harvard.edu/abs/2012MNRAS.427..948A>`_ when results obtained with PynPoint are published.
+If you use the new architecture of PynPoint (v0.3.0 or later) in your publication then please cite Stolker et al. in prep.
+Also, please cite `Amara & Quanz (2012) <http://adsabs.harvard.edu/abs/2012MNRAS.427..948A>`_ when PCA is used as PSF subtraction method.

 License
 -------